-During our live conversation, you have the opportunity to call in and share with us and ask questions via Skype.
-If you would like to do this, please call us at: doctorvibe42.
+During our live conversation, you have the opportunity to call in, share with us and ask questions.
+If you would like to do this, you can call (507) 237-8423 or doctorvibe42 (Skype).
 If you get through, please be patient and we will get to your call as soon as possible.

 Please feel free to email us at email@example.com

 Please feel free to “Like” the “The Dr. Vibe Show” Facebook fan page at “The Dr. Vibe Show” Facebook Fan Page

 God bless, peace, be well and keep the faith,